 Whilst you are at work, or if they are left alone for long periods, both indoor and outdoor dogs should be left with ‘home alone’ toys that require problem solving and /or effort (ie: slow release treat dispensing toys), as this provides dogs with both the mental and physical stimulation and exercise they require.

-Obedience training: gives dog something to think about and also provides physical and mental exercise.
+Obedience training: Short daily bouts of obedience training will also help as it gives a dog something to think about and develops great owner leadership and bonding with your dog.
+It also provides additional physical and mental exercise.

 If your dog is still experiencing behaviour problems that the above environmental enrichment solutions don’t seem to relieve then then seek the assistance of an experienced trainer to help you and your dog find the right balance and happiness you BOTH deserve.